christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### What did you achieve?

 * Started on the references analysis, added current figures to overleaf
-* annotated more articles with google forms
+* annotated many more articles with google forms (realised I need to look for positive hits to reach my goal)
 * making (slightly) prettier graphs (work in progress)
 * started other aspects of my analysis (justification/affliations)